 Applications may be submitted at anytime; however, applications are considered approximately 3 months prior to the beginning of each term.
 It is in the best interest of the applicant to apply as early as possible.
-Two reference letters are required: one from professional colleagues and one from a previous or present employer.
 Applicants should understand that fulfillment of the basic requirements does not guarantee admission.